adinaamzarescu/Optimization-of-matrix-multiplications/README.md

 * BLAS is the most optimized version
 * While reducing the number of memory allocations can sometimes improve performance, it's not always the most important factor in determining the efficiency of a program.
+* Using the BLAS implementation leads to a significant reduction in cache misses.

 _______________________________________________________________________________________________